trizen/island/README.md

 ### Examples

-The following examples illustrate some of the decisions made in the designing of the language.
+The following examples illustrate some of the decisions made in designing the syntax of the language.

 #### Factorial